 WTF Is an IRA?

 Your parents and grandparents probably own (or have owned) an individual retirement account, or IRA.
 And if you’re earning a steady income but don’t have access to a workplace retirement plan, you should own one, as well.
 But what is an IRA, exactly?
 And how does it work?

-It can be the smartest and most tax-efficient way to save for retirement.
+In short, it can be the smartest and most tax-efficient way to save for retirement.
 Yes, you’ll get old someday — probably sooner than you think.

 Congress may seem worthless these days, but years ago, sane lawmakers incentivized retirement savings by allowing certain retirement accounts to grow tax-deferred or tax-exempt.
 You don’t get that with a regular savings or investment account.